tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 ### 5. Instructor Do: Trading with CCXT (15 min)

-In this section, students will become familiar with the expansive CCXT library which provides an API for over 120 cryptocurrency exchanges.
+In this section, students will become familiar with the expansive CCXT library, which provides an API for over 120 cryptocurrency exchanges.
 In particular, students will work with the Kraken API and extract both historical and current price data.

 **File:** [ccxt.ipynb](Activities/03-Ins_Going_Live/Solved/ccxt.ipynb)